AdaCore/ada-spark-rfcs/considered/rfc-finalization.rst

 Motivation
 ==========

-Resource acquisition and proper release of acquired resources can be a hassle in the presence of exceptions or in the case of "fail early" patterns.
+Resource acquisition and proper release of acquired resources can be a burden in the presence of exceptions or in the case of "fail early" patterns.
-Often, controlled types can be used to automate this, but this requires explicit wrappers.
-This proposal tries to simplify and extend the concept of locally scoped resource management.
+Often, controlled types could be used to automate this, but this requires explicit wrappers and not all execution profiles support this (e.g. restricted runtime like Ravenscar, or safety critical code).
+This proposal tries to simplify and extend the concept of locally scoped resource management in a safe and flexible way.

 Guide-level explanation
 =======================